 Even though her father was still alive, Mary at age eight was sent to the Uniontown Soldiers’ Orphans’ School.
 Later, she was transferred to the Soldiers’ Orphans’ Industrial School at Scotland, Franklin County, PA.
-The school is seen here.

 When Mary was age 14, it was clear to her that her father was dying.
 One day, as she was washing clothes, he drew her near and kissed her.
-She was so blinded by her tears that she could hardly work.
+She was so blinded by her tears that she could hardly continue her work.
 He finally passed away on Memorial Day 1909, then known as Decoration Day.
-For years afterward, on Memorial Day, Mary would weep thinking about him.
+For many years afterward, on Memorial Day, Mary would weep thinking about him.

-Mary married Earl Eicher (1895-1980).
-He was a native of Westmoreland County, PA.
-They had six children – Dorothy Tascher, Donald E. Eicher, Marion A. Srogi-Andeits, William Eicher, Eugene Eicher and Rose Menke.
+The couple produced a family of six children – Dorothy Tascher, Donald E. Eicher Sr., Marion A. Srogi Andeits, William James Eicher Sr., Eugene Eicher and Rose Menke.

 The Eichers first lived in Connellsville, Fayette County, where Earl worked as an electrician in a glass factory and also for the Baltimore & Ohio Railroad.
 After he suffered through some serious railroad accidents, Mary insisted that he quit.

 Circa 1919, the Eichers moved to Pittsburgh, where they resided for decades at 1952 Greenleaf Street.
 Earl found employment as a machinist and welder at Jones & Laughlin Steel Company on the city's South Side.
 The Eichers stayed in Pittsburgh for the rest of their lives.